RicAlc/students-crud-react/README.md

 # (CRUD) Student regitration - React

-This is the front-end build of Student registration CRUD, the project register, modify, and delete data from students in de DB
+This is the front-end build for a student registration CRUD project; the project read, register, modify and delete data from a students DB

 ## The challenge ✅